OlexonYT1/yarp-security-api-and-ui/README.md

 After all the Aspire things are mounted.

-Simple onboarding endpoints + Svelle exmple.
+- Simple onboarding endpoints + Svelle exmple.
 Now you can register new users and test.
 (Very simple and naive, but you have an example you can build on.)
+- **SignalR full implementation with secured Hub and custom token.**

 ## Goal